The 5-Minute Challenge

 If those three steps take more than 10 minutes, you are overthinking it.
 This is supposed to be a quick first try.
 To dive deeper, continue with some or all of the next three steps.

 4. Use the link at the end of the mini-story you chose, then read the 800-word version at the link destination.
-See if that longer version confirms your choice as a good one or makes you want to choose a different mini-story.
+See if that longer version confirms your choice as a good one or makes you want to go back and check for a better mini-story.

 5. Ask a friend who knows the person or group you had in mind to take the challenge.
 See whether they choose the same mini-story you did and if they give the same reasons you had.
 Learn as much as you can from your friend's view.